Thursday, July 22, 2010

 6:10am – Popeye is saving Olive Oyl from Bluto.
 Meanwhile, I’m saving bacon grease in a tin can we keep on the kitchen counter.
 I have no idea why.
 I don’t remember us ever using that grease for anything.
 I guess we just didn’t want it down the drain.
 I pour pancake batter into the greasy pan.

 6:35am – I take the bacon and stack of pancakes (smothered in maple syrup) out to the living room.
 I eat them while watching Rex and Pablo.
 I give a piece of bacon to the cat.

-6:55am – Rex and Pablo ride into Boomtown.
+6:55am – Rex and Pablo leave the bunkhouse and ride into Boomtown.
 I go get the newspaper that was just delivered on our front porch.
 I read the funnies and the Red Sox box score.
 My favorite player, Tony Conigliaro, hit a home run last night.
 The Red Sox are in first place for the first time ever in my entire life.
-The Bugs Bunny/Roadrunner Hour, The Wacky Races and Tom & Jerry await me.
+The Bugs Bunny/Roadrunner Hour, The Wacky Races, and Tom & Jerry await me.

 The world is a miraculous place full of laughter, friendly well-fed cats, good things to eat, fan-forced heat, interesting people, loving parents, and the promise of a sunshiny day playing baseball with friends.
 I couldn’t possibly ask for more.